ColasDroin/lbae/in_app_documentation/_usage.md

 ## How to use the app

 The use of the app should be relatively intuitive.
-It is composed of 4 different pages, accessible from the left navigation bar.
+It is composed of 5 different pages, accessible from the left navigation bar.
 From top to bottom, they are as follow (described in the sections hereafter):
  - Dataset overview
  - Lipid selection
  - Region analysis
  - Three-dimensional analysis
+ - spatial transcriptomics

 Each of this tabs allows for a different type of exploration/analysis of the MALDI-MSI data, through the use of various widgets.
 Apart from the *three-dimensional analysis*, all the pages can only display one slice at most.
 In this case, slices can be browsed using the slider at the bottom of the page.